esonn/ferret/README-5.3.md

 - choice of similarity measures to highlight individual or group similarity
 - quick loading and comparison of documents, up to computer's memory capacity
 - display of _all_ document comparisons, ranked by a similarity score
-- detailed display of _individual_ document comparisons, highlighting any copied text
+- detailed display of _individual_ document comparisons, highlighting any text in common with the group or uniquely with compared document
 - save result table and comparisons to pdf or xml formats, for printing or further analysis.
 - display of unique trigrams per document/student